GroupHomomorphismBasis#

 • out_rep (Representation) – Output representation \(\rho_{\mathcal{Y}}\), treated analogously to in_rep with total size out_rep.size.

-• basis_expansion (str) – Strategy for realizing the basis. "memory_heavy" stores the full stack of basis elements with shape (dim(Hom_G(in_rep, out_rep)), out_rep.size, in_rep.size), maximizing speed at the cost of one dense matrix per basis element. "isotypic_expansion" keeps only the tiny irrep endomorphism bases (S_k, d_k, d_k) and reconstructs on the fly—much lighter on memory, moderately slower.
+• basis_expansion (str) – Strategy for realizing the basis. "memory_heavy" stores the full stack of basis elements with shape (dim(Hom_G(in_rep, out_rep)), out_rep.size, in_rep.size), maximizing speed at the cost of one dense matrix per basis element. "isotypic_expansion" keeps only the small irrep endomorphism bases (S_k, d_k, d_k) and reconstructs the dense matrix on the fly, which is much lighter on memory and exposes the isotypic block structure more directly.

 Raises: